hellerve/ptolemy/README.md

 know about GCC's usagfe of mpfr in optimizations either and that section, albeit short, was especially intriguing for that reason.

+* [Designing extensible, domain-specific languages for mathematical diagrams](https://www.cs.cmu.edu/~kqy/resources/diagrams_obt.pdf) by **Katherine Ye et al.** (2017)

+Super exciting idea!
+As a novice to most of the fields I read papers from—I mean, how many domains can you have domain knowledge in, really?—, having illustrations definitely helps a ton!
+Making this simpler, more accessible, or just having better tooling should help tremenduously in incentivizing people to build diagrams, which in turn incentivizes me to dive deeper into the field.

 ## Recreational

 ### Papers